2017 Habitat Restoration Grants

 Riparian Habitat Restoration in Port Macquarie

-Port Macquarie Landcare was awarded $10,000 undertake a project to protect Australia’s threatened koalas.
+Port Macquarie Landcare was awarded $10,000 to undertake a project to protect Australia’s threatened koalas.
 The project will restore habitat across 5.4 hectares of riparian bushland, closing the gaps in critical green corridors and helping koalas to live and move safely in suburbia.
 It will link rehabilitated riparian bushland upstream through Macquarie Nature Reserve directly to Kooloonbung Nature Park and Lake Innes Reserve.

 Loss of habitat is a key threat to koalas in the Port Macquarie-Hastings Council area.
 Koalas are now more likely to become unhealthy or die from chlamydia, dog attacks or motor vehicles.Julie Ho